Founder & CEO

 9) Florida Atlantic University’s “Lesson’s from Hurricane Irma for Increasing Resilience – From Practice to Revising Plans and Policy” Facebook Live event broadcast Executive Producer as well as featured speaker and panelist with City of Hollywood Florida Mayor Josh Levy and Dr. Karl Kim, Executive Director of the National Disaster Preparedness Training Center (NDPTC).

 10) Florida International University’s “Ocean Life Series” keynote presentation at the Key Largo Government Center.
 The series brings renowned researchers and academics to the Keys to educate, entertain, and inspire audiences of all ages.
-Patxi speech entitled “Inspiring the Next Generation” was focused on the critical need for resilient communities and improving STREAM (Science, Technology, Recreation, Engineering, Arts & Math) education with a primary focus on engaging and assisting females and minorities in these related career paths.
+Patxi speech entitled “Inspiring the Next Generation” was focused on the critical need for resilient communities and improving STREAM (Science, Technology, Resiliency, Engineering, Arts & Math) education with a primary focus on engaging and assisting females and minorities in these related career paths.

 Additionally, Patxi continues to create and executive produce large-scale events and initiatives that inspire, educate and engage the public.
 These events continue to feature a wide variety of leading public officials, major stakeholders, preeminent business leaders, celebrities, respected scientists, educators and the media.